 Many of the decentralized exchanges run on the foundation of Automated Market Maker or AMM system design.
 Automated Market Maker or AMM is basically a smart contract, which can facilitate effective regulation of trading.
-The decentralized nature of smart contracts takes away the need for users to interact with order books of an exchange.
+The decentralized nature of smart contracts takes away the need for users to interact with the order books of an exchange.

 Interestingly, the foundations of liquidity mining with Bitcoin and other cryptocurrencies started on these platforms with facilities for token swapping.
 Token swaps allowed the possibility of trading one token for another one in a liquidity pool.
 Users had to pay specific fees for every trade, such as 0.3% of the value of swapped tokens on Uniswap.

 The AMM would then collect the fees and distribute them among liquidity providers as rewards.
 Now, the DEX would present a symbiotic ecosystem where different groups of users support each other.
-For example, token swapper pays a small fee for trading on the decentralized exchange, the DEX gets desired liquidity, and the liquidity provider earns rewards for offering liquidity.
+For example, the token swapper pays a small fee for trading on the decentralized exchange, the DEX gets the desired liquidity, and the liquidity provider earns rewards for offering liquidity.

-Another important factor in the working of liquidity farming or mining would refer to the liquidity mining pool.
+Another important factor in the working of liquidity farming or mining refers to the liquidity mining pool.
 The liquidity pool generally includes two different tokens, providing representation for a single trading pair.
 The majority of decentralized exchanges imply the need for distributing tokens in a liquidity pool in a 1:1 ratio.
 It basically suggests that the liquidity pool should have an equal amount of both tokens in the trading pair.